Outpatient Detox for Alcohol and Drugs

 For most people, outpatient detox generally lasts for about a week.8 Treatment lasts long enough to manage symptoms for the duration of withdrawal.8 In some cases, such as benzodiazepine or methadone withdrawal, detox may take longer.8

-What to Look for When Choosing an Outpatient Program
+How to Choose an Outpatient Detox Program

 SUDs can affect all areas of a person’s life.
 Effective treatment doesn’t stop at detox.
 A comprehensive (complete) outpatient drug rehab program will also help address the negative ways that substance use has impacted you.2,4 It not only gets you through detox but meets your personal treatment needs.
 This lets you focus on recovery and prevent relapse, or return to substance use.2 Some things to keep in mind when looking for a comprehensive outpatient treatment program that suits your needs are:2,4,7

-- Insurance: Cost often plays a role in choosing any type of medical treatment.
 Many treatment centers take insurance, including private insurance and Medicaid.
 Call your insurance company to find out what they will and won’t cover.

-- Out-of-pocket cost: If you don’t have insurance or your plan only covers part of the cost, then it’s important to find out what you will owe and learn about any payment options an outpatient program offers, such as sliding scales or payment plans.
+If you don’t have insurance or your plan only covers part of the cost, then it’s important to find out what you will owe and learn about any payment options an outpatient program offers, such as sliding scales or payment plans.

 Finding Outpatient Detox Near Me

 American Addiction Centers (AAC) is one of the country’s leading providers of medical detox for all substances.
 We have detox centers across the nation, so you can access effective treatment near you, no matter where you are or what substance you’ve been using.
 To learn more about our programs, call our confidential detox helpline 24/7 at or you can text us.
 For more options, find your local outpatient detox center using the tool below: